 7. Find a dark place to observe.
 You don’t need to find the constellation Taurus to enjoy the North Taurid meteor shower.
 But it does help to find a dark, open sky.
 Be sure to take along a reclining lawn chair for comfort.

 8. Clouded out?
 Missed it?
 Nah!
 This shower will be active for another month or so.
-However, the waxing moon will make moonlight more of a factor in the weeks ahead.
+However, the waning moon will make moonlight less of a factor in the week ahead.

 Bottom line: Meteor forecasters are calling for the night of November 11-12, 2020, to be the peak night of the North Taurid meteor shower.
 This shower has been known to produce fireballs – very bright meteors.
 Watch for them.